IvanSotomayor/clojure-SyntaxAnalyzer/README.md

 # clojure-SyntaxAnalyzer
-Syntaxis analyzer of Clojure programming language using a Racket Scheme script
+Syntaxis analyzer of Clojure programming language using a Racket Scheme script.
+There is also a version of the analyzer with a Clojure script (Clojure script to analyze a Clojure syntax)